 For a taste of some iconic satire, have a bite of the crops from Animal Farm.

 According to Orwell himself, the eccentric novella is based off of the events leading up to the 1917 Russian Revolution and the progression of the Soviet Union under Stalin.
-Instead of your average cast of Stalianimal_farm_cover2014n and Trotsky, though, you get a handful of scheming pigs.
+Instead of your average cast of Stalin and Trotsky, though, you get a handful of scheming pigs.

 The novella commences when an elderly, large boar named Old Major summons all animals at one Manor Farm and calls for a revolution against humans, whom he considers to be parasites.
 Soon, two astute pigs, Snowball and Napoleon, emerge as leaders in the Rebellion.
 When they successfully overthrow the incompetent human owner, they reestablish the farm as “Animal Farm,” and the two assume command of all the animals.
 If you know how the history goes down, you can pretty much imagine how this all turns out.